blund/bl-audio/README.md

 # Cadence
-Cadence is a C library for real-time audio processing and synthesis.
+A library for real-time audio processing and synthesis.

-It is intended for developing digital instruments, audo plugins and game engines.
+## What and why
+Cadence is a small C library that provides the building blocks for audio processing and synthesis.
+It is intended as a foundation for building digital instruments, audio plugins and audio for game engines.
+The library is written in portable C code, so that your program can be compiled for any platform, given that you also define the platform interface for it to interact with.
+So far, the only platform layers are for [SDL2](https://www.libsdl.org/) and the [Teensy](https://www.pjrc.com/store/teensy40.html) microcontroller.

+Cadence currently provides some basic oscillators, effects, midi-support, and a polyphony framework.
+More utilities will be implemented as I need them :)

+The primary motivation for creating Cadence is exploratory programming and having great fun along the way.
+It is as a lightweight "alternative" to something like [JUCE](https://juce.com/).
+The goal for Cadence is to have a library that can easily embedded into any project that requires sound.

+Please note that this project is very much a work in progress, and is far from mature.
+Everything is subject to change.

-## Running
+## Running on your PC (Using SDL2)
+### Dependencies
+ - [SDL2](https://www.libsdl.org/) installed (for audio and video)
+ - ALSA libraries (for midi)

-For now the example program only works on linux, depending on [SDL2](https://www.libsdl.org/).
+Note that the example program only works on Linux for now.

-To try the example program, execute:
+To run the example program, execute the following in the base folder to compile and execute it:

     make example

-This should open a window, where you can select between a polyphonic synthesizer, a sampler, and a grain synthesizer.
+This should open a window, where you can select between a polyphonic synthesizer, a sampler, and a granular synthesizer.
 To play, simply use your keyboard!

 ![An example program built with SDL2, Nuklear, and Cadence](https://www.lundsaunet.no/images/cadence.png)

 *The example program.
 Built with SDL2, Nuklear and Cadence.*

-## Usage
-Cadence is designed to be embeddable.
-This means that the core library is not dependent on the platform it is running on.
-The general design idea is that the user implements platform code for whatever platform they desire, and can use the same Cadence program across any platform.
-Cadence simply provides utilities, such as oscillators, effects and a polyphony framework, that can be built into any application.

-The example program illustrates how to use Cadence.
-It is structured so that the user program is compiled as a shared library that is loaded by the platform code.
-The platform code is not aware of Cadence or its inner workings; it only knows about the program's exposed interface, consisting of ```program_loop``` and ```midi_event``` functions.
-These functions define how the platform code can interact with the Cadence program.

-It is important to note that Cadence is agnostic to how this interaction is done.
-Cadence *can* be tightly integrated into an application, at the cost of portability.

-This project is work in progress, and is created for personal explorations in audio programming.

 ## Running on Teensy
 One of the goals of this project is to do sound synthesis on microcontrollers, specifically the [Teensy](https://www.pjrc.com/store/teensy40.html).